jmontemayor/mit-educational-council-scraper/README.md

-# MIT Educational Council Scraper
+# 3 Corner: an MIT Educational Council Scraper
 Gets data from MIT EC website so that an Regional Coordinator can run reports
 ## Installation
 TODO: Describe the installation process